-Damon’s roadmap approach ties into answering the question of building your product strategy for success.
+Damon Dean’s roadmap approach ties into answering the question of building your product strategy for success.

 I started taking a look at what are people thinking about the idea of building your product strategy and how you think about it.
 What I found was that people are taking a serious dump on roadmaps.
 I started reading articles and a lot of people were saying product roadmaps are not useful.

 The general argument about why roadmaps are not useful boils down to a few things, but a key is the added business value from building a roadmap.